rvermeulen/codeql-workshop-control-flow-java/README.md

 }
 ```

-The following AST captures the parent child relation ship and based on that the following CFG is generated.
+The following AST captures the parent child relationship and based on that relationship the following CFG is generated.
 The edges are labelled with the order for clarification and are not part of the actual CFG.

 Looking at the CFG we can make a few observations: